Published July 2024. Last updated June 2025.

 - Will the Dietary Guidelines include guidance for people living in aged care?

-The dietary guidance for older Australians will cover those aged 65 years and older (or 50+ years for Aboriginal and Torres Strait Islander peoples).
+Dietary guidance for older adults will cover the general population aged 65 years and older (or 50 years and older for Aboriginal and Torres Strait Islander peoples).

 The Dietary Guidelines are already used by consumers, clinicians, educators, governments and industry as an important source of advice for decisions about food in institutions including residential care.
 We expect that this will continue with the revised Dietary Guidelines.

-Residential aged care providers are also required to meet the Aged Care Quality Standards including that meals are of varied and suitable quality and quantity.
-For more information on changes to the Aged Care Quality Standards visit the Aged Care Quality and Safety Commission.
+Residential aged care providers are required to meet the Aged Care Quality Standards, including that meals are of varied and suitable quality and quantity.
+For more information on the Aged Care Quality Standards visit the Aged Care Quality and Safety Commission.

 - Will the Dietary Guidelines include guidance for hospital inpatients?